Machine Learning Algorithms

 • Hierarchical Clustering: Creates a hierarchy of clusters.

-• Principal Component Analysis (PCA): Assists in avoiding high dimensionality of data.
+• Principal Component Analysis (PCA): Assists in avoiding high data dimensionality.

 • Association Rules: Estimates the relation between variables contained in massive datasets.